bugraker/echelon-html/README.md

                 L => ARMY/GROUP/FRONT
                 M => REGION
                 N => COMMAND (MIL-STD-2525C only)

+            Note: although an "echelon" is technically a single character, the 'ech' parameter may be used to pass the two character 'symbol modifier'.
+            Ex: 'h-' will add the 'installation' indicator to the symbol.
+Currently, the 'headquarters', 'mobility', and 'towed array' are not displayed, although a text version of the symbol modifier may be added above the symbol.
+I.E., the 'ns' towed array modifier will display the text: 'ns' above the symbol. 'bm' will only show the region echelon and suppress the headquarters staff indicator.

  * ident  - Override the identity  (affiliation).
 This affects if the solid frame is modified.  an "assumed" affiliation (A) will;